 You can optionally specify backup hooks to be executed during the backup.
 For example, you might need to tell a database to flush its in-memory buffers to disk before taking a snapshot.
 More about backup hooks.

 Note that cluster backups are not strictly atomic.
 If Kubernetes objects are being created or edited at the time of backup, they might not be included in the backup.
 The odds of capturing inconsistent information are low, but it is possible.

 The schedule operation allows you to back up your data at recurring intervals.
-The first backup is performed when the schedule is first created, and subsequent backups happen at the schedule’s specified interval.
+You can create a scheduled backup at any time, and the first backup is then performed at the schedule’s specified interval.
 These intervals are specified by a Cron expression.

 <SCHEDULE NAME>-<TIMESTAMP>, where

 <TIMESTAMP> is formatted as YYYYMMDDhhmmss.
 For more information see the

 The restore operation allows you to restore all of the objects and persistent volumes from a previously created backup.
 You can also restore only a filtered subset of objects and persistent volumes.
 Velero supports multiple namespace remapping–for example, in a single restore, objects in namespace “abc” can be recreated under namespace “def”, and the objects in namespace “123” under “456”.